yvelikova/axway-open-docs/content/en/docs/apigtw_admin/trblshoot_get_help.md

 ### API Gateway Manager

 You can view the installed version number, including any installed service pack, for API Gateway instances in API Gateway Manager.
-For more information, see [*Check the installed version number of API Gateway instances* on page 1](managetopology.htm#Check).
+For more information, see [Check the installed version number of API Gateway instances](/docs/apigtw_admin/managetopology#check-installed-version).

 ### Process listing